NoamZeise/pages/_posts/2023-12-16-Meditative-Marble.md

 <hr>

+I saw a trailer for a game called [Exo One](https://www.youtube.com/watch?v=BDWNDdmwzAs) a while ago and the concept stuck in my head, so I've always wanted to try to implement ball physics in a wide open world to roll around.
+As this was a longer game jam, I thought it was the perfect opportunity to explore the kinds of maths involved and try and come up with my own solutions.

-Here's a high level description of the game before I dive into the techinical details.
+First, a high level description of the game before I dive into the technical details.

 The game describes the map with a function of the form `f(x, y) = z`.
 Using this function I generate a 3D mesh based on the player's position and load it while they are playing.
 Once the mesh is loaded I swap the current one for the new one so the player sees the world as one continous mesh without noticing the swap.